-Considering the governance framework of the historic area, there are different levels to consider when it comes to the cultural heritage, disaster risk and climate adaptation.
-The legal framework about cultural heritage management is strong at the national, regional and local level.
-The Regional, Municipal and Local authorities cooperate with the National Ministry of Cultural Heritage, Activities and Tourism (Legislative Decree 42/2004; Legislative Decree 62/2008; Regional Law 04/2010).
-However, they miss to consider aspects like climate change and disaster risk into the cultural heritage preservation, protection and development visions.
-The Camerino Municipality does not have specific plans, programmes or guidelines about Disaster Risk Management on Cultural Heritage in spite of the various museums, historical palaces and churches in the Old Town.
-The Council member of the Camerino's Municipality has only the competences conferred on the planning and management of ordinary maintenance of historical buildings, cultural heritage and landscapes.
+Considering the governance framework for the target historic area, all levels of government (national, regional and local) need to be considered when it comes to cultural heritage management, disaster risk reduction and climate adaptation.
+The legal framework for cultural heritage management is strong at the national, regional and local level.
+Regional, Municipal and Local authorities cooperate with the National Ministry of Cultural Heritage, Activities and Tourism (Legislative Decree 42/2004; Legislative Decree 62/2008; Regional Law 04/2010), but without considering aspects like climate change and disaster risk in the cultural heritage preservation, protection and development visions.
+The Camerino Municipality does not have specific plans, programmes or guidelines about Disaster Risk Management on Cultural

+Heritage in spite of the various museums2, historical palaces3 and churches4 in the Old Town.
+The Council member of the Camerino's Municipality has only the competences conferred on the planning and management of ordinary maintenance of historic buildings and landscapes, and other cultural heritage assets.

 The management of the phases after disaster events is mainly entrusted to the Civil Protection Department, such as for the last seismic event (2016).
 The local civil protection office of a Municipality (C.O.C.) is the first authority that organises the response to a disaster or to an emergency before the possible interventions of the regional and national civil protection authorities.
 In relation to the management after disaster events of cultural heritage, the Italian Ministry of Cultural Heritage, Cultural Activities and Tourism (MIBACT) established, with circular n.
 12/2012, dedicated regional coordination units, activated in the event of emergencies from natural disasters for the coordination and monitoring of interventions connected with the safeguarding of cultural heritage.
 The Regional crisis coordination unit (CCR) has the task to couple MIBACT, Civil Protection, Fire Brigade and Local Institutions.
 The aims of CCR are: coordinate the activities of Ministry personnel on the territory, ensure the necessary connection with the organizations assigned to emergency interventions, identify and manage the teams responsible for damage to cultural heritage, guarantee the supervisory and support functions during all emergency phases.
-The Municipality of Camerino did not develop a detailed and specific governance framework for climate adaption or disaster risk reduction framework for the cultural heritage.
-High quality maps and information about earthquakes and geomorphological hazards are available, but the sharing of these information can be improved and these data are not currently implemented in order to carry out future risk scenarios.
-The local and regional civil protection offices have defined procedures for postdisaster management.
-The lack of detailed risk scenarios for emergencies does not currently allow the development of suitable pre-disaster planning.
-The critical infrastructure providers do not have a specific agreement with the municipality for resilience improvement, but they support the municipality when disasters occur.
-The Municipality of Camerino employs a general land use zoning plan and it has a civil protection plan with basic instructions concerning the population reception area and the management of the first phases after a seismic event.
-Risk scenarios are not available for the main natural hazards, and thus, there is not a plan for improving resilience despite the regional and national civil protection services work well together.
+The Municipality of Camerino has so far not developed a detailed pre-disaster planning framework for its cultural heritage sites (partly due a lack of detailed risk scenarios).
+High guality maps and information about earthquakes and geomorphological hazards are available, but their accessibility between departments could be improved, and they have not yet been directly applied to developing and assessing future risk scenarios.
+The local and regional civil protection offices do, however, have defined procedures for post-disaster management.
+In fact, the regional authorities refined their civil protection strategies after previous local emergencies, such as after the Marche-Umbria Earthquake occurred in 1997.
+The critical infrastructure providers do not have a specific agreement with the municipality for resilience improvement, but they support the municipality when disasters occur.5

-The Office for Environment and Public Works can be considered the local public service more suited to manage possible activities about climate change adaptation.
-However, there are no current specific and effective plans nor actions on climate change adaptation at the local level -- only strategies and policies at the regional level (Regional Plan for Climate 2007; Regional Environmental and Energy Plan 2016).
+The Office for Environment and Public Works can be considered the local public service more suited to manage climate change adaptation.
+However, there are no current specific and effective plans nor actions on climate change adaptation at the local level, - only strategies and policies at the regional level (Regional Plan for Climate 2007; Regional Environmental and Energy Plan 2016).